-- Authors: Konen T., Grotjohann T., Jansen I, Jensen N., Hell S. W., Jakobs S.
+- Authors: Konen T., Stumpf D., Grotjohann T., Jansen I., Bossi M., Weber M., Jensen N., Hell S. W., Jakobs S.

-- Title: The Positive Switching RSFP Padron2 Enables Live-Cell RESOLFT Nanoscopy Without Sequential Irradiation Steps
+- Title: The Positive Switching Fluorescent ProteinPadron2 Enables Live-Cell ReversibleSaturable Optical Linear FluorescenceTransitions (RESOLFT) Nanoscopy withoutSequential Illumination Steps

-- Journal: bioRxiv
+- Journal: ACS Nano

-Reversibly switchable fluorescent proteins (RSFPs) can be repeatedly transferred between a fluorescent on- and a non-fluorescent off-state in response to irradiation with light of different wavelengths.
-Negative switching RSFPs are switched from the on- to the off-state with the same wavelength which also excites fluorescence.
-Positive switching RSFPs have a reversed light response where the fluorescence excitation wavelength induces the transition from the off- to the on-state.
-Reversible saturable optical linear (fluorescence) transitions (RESOLFT) nanoscopy utilizes these switching states to achieve diffraction-unlimited resolution, but so far has primarily relied on negative switching RSFPs by using time sequential switching schemes.

-Based on the green fluorescent RSFP Padron, we engineered the positive switching RSFP Padron2.
+Reversibly switchable fluorescent proteins (RSFPs) can be repeatedly transferred between a fluorescent on- and a nonfluorescent off-state by illumination with light of different wavelengths.
+Negative switching RSFPs are switched from the on- to the off-state with the same wavelength that also excites fluorescence.
+Positive switching RSFPs have a reversed light response, where the fluorescence excitation wavelength induces the transition from the off- to the on-state.
+Reversible saturable optical linear (fluorescence) transitions (RESOLFT) nanoscopy utilizes these switching states to achieve diffraction-unlimited resolution but so far has primarily relied on negative switching RSFPs by using time sequential switching schemes.
+On the basis of the green fluorescent RSFP Padron, we engineered the positive switching RSFP Padron2.

-Compared to its predecessor, it can undergo 50-fold more switching cycles while displaying a contrast ratio between the on- and the off-state of more than 100:1.
+Compared to its predecessor, it can undergo 50-fold more switching cycles while displaying a contrast ratio between the on- and the off-states of more than 100:1.
 Because of its robust switching behavior, Padron2 supports a RESOLFT imaging scheme that entirely refrains from sequential switching as it only requires beam scanning of two spatially overlaid light distributions.
-Using Padron2, we demonstrate live-cell RESOLFT nanoscopy without sequential irradiation steps.
+Using Padron2, we demonstrate live-cell RESOLFT nanoscopy without sequential illumination steps.